fahrurozid/fahrurozid/README.md

 ### 👨‍💻 About Me

-- 🔐 Currently diving deep into **Red Teaming** and **Offensive Security**
-- 🧠 Enjoy breaking into systems ethically to understand how to secure them better
+### 👨‍💻 About Me

+Hi, I'm Fahru Rozid — a passionate learner and enthusiast in the field of Cyber Security.
+I'm currently focusing on **Red Teaming** and **Offensive Security.**

-- 🧪 Always up for Capture The Flag (CTF) challenges and real-world exploit development
+I enjoy participating in Capture The Flag (CTF) challenges and building hands-on experience through exploit development and adversary simulation.

-- 📚 Active learner in topics like: privilege escalation, web exploitation, phishing simulation, and more
-- 💡 Interested in **threat emulation**, **post-exploitation**, and **attack automation**
+I'm always looking to grow, collaborate, and challenge myself in the ever-evolving world of cyber security.

 ---